1 And Adam knew Eve his wife; and she conceived, and bare Cain, and said, I have gotten a man from the LORD.

 11 And now art thou cursed from the earth, which hath opened her mouth to receive thy brother's blood from thy hand;

-I'm guessing Land means something like country in this instance because if it means land in general then the next few parts don't make sense.
+I'm guessing earth means something like country in this instance because if it means the earth in general then the next few parts don't make sense.

 12 When thou tillest the ground, it shall not henceforth yield unto thee her strength; a fugitive and a vagabond shalt thou be in the earth.